Guimoye/cwac-wakeful/README.markdown

 Version
 -------
-This is version v0.3.0 of this module, meaning it is moving up in the world.
+This is version v0.4.0 of this module, meaning it is being beaten to a pulp by reusers, prompting some revisions.

 Demo
 ----